 “You were going clink clink clink, and I was going push push push!”

 Our first child stayed behind in the Neonatal Intensive Care Unit (NICU) for three months.
-You’d better believe that I bow down to NICU nurses whenever and wherever I meet them.
-“Thing one” is 17 and accepts these encouters with lowered eyes, a smile, and a dip of his head.
+I bow down to NICU nurses whenever and wherever I meet them.
+“Thing One” is 17 and accepts these encouters with lowered eyes, a smile, and a dip of his head.
 Our second child stayed behind in the hospital until she was cremated.
 Stories for another time.

 The braid of hope, fear, and joy was so tight, we could barely tell one feeling from another.

 That last month was rough, and I bounced down the stairs at work, encouraging her to come along already.
-I thought she’s be safer in the hospital.
+After those first two births, I naturally thought she’d be safer in the hospital than in my belly.
 We made a date to be induced, and 6 hours before our appointment she started her journey.
-Nobody was going to tell her what to do.
+Nobody told her what to do.

 Our pediatrician knew exactly how to doctor for us: reassuring us when he was absolutely positive; ready to answer all the questions that we’d learned to worry about; printing out the latest medical investigations on issues that mattered; keeping an eye on when vaccines were reformulated so we could wait and see how the new recipe worked; lending a careful ear to a heart murmur and speaking to educate us while watching extremely closely.
 We were high strung parents.
 We are.
 Dr. Kovel was like a family member.

 None of this is what most consider “family history.”
 But it is and it’s real.
-The histories of children, birthing, special needs kids, and medical mothers should be part of our national history and part of world history –especialy because it is intertwined with medical institutions and does not look like a Normal Rockwell painting.
+The histories of children, birthing, special needs kids, and medical mothers should be part of our national history and part of world history — especialy because it is intertwined with medical, social, and public institutions.
+And rarely looks like a Normal Rockwell painting.

-There currently is no “place” for special needs histories.
-They do not show up in census records — unlike socioeconomics, family structures, racial striations, and work histories.
+There currently is no “place” for atypical, special needs histories.
+They do not show up in census or other public records — unlike socioeconomics, family structures, racial striations, and work histories.